marymar/vue-harry-potter-quiz-workshop/workshop-steps/step7.md

 Although we're going to store data, we have to do some additional work for the initialization at the beginning, and maybe if we want to play the quiz again from the beginning.

 So write two additional methods: `initWelcomeStage()` and `initQuizStage()`.
-Later on we will need a third one for the score stage.
+Later on we'll need a third one for the score stage.

 ```html
 <!-- Quiz.vue -->